Mark-Kagach/yearly_work_hours/README.md

-## Here I track my weekly work hours.
-I've been doing it for several years.
-Usual range is 50-60 hours.
+## My weekly work hours over the years (usual range is 50-60 hours).

 Outlier weeks have 40 or less hours, or 70 and more.
 I track sit-on-my-ass-and-actually-working hours, not just being in the office.
 As general schedule, I very rarely take days off, as I genuinely enjoy my days!